qLibc

 bool qqueue_debug (qqueue_t *queue, FILE *out)

-qqueue->debug(): Print out stored elements for debugging purpose.
+qqueue->debug(): Prints stored elements for debugging purposes.

 void qqueue_free (qqueue_t *queue)